Dadoum/dfenestration/README.md

 - Resizing from the top left corner with the Vulkan backend is making the window jump the first time.
 - Resizing a vulkan window is a bit laggy (it's a VkVG issue tho).
+- Vulkan + Wayland + Nvidia is buggy.

 ## Current support